gagan0123/PostmarkApp-Email-Integrator/readme.txt

 == Changelog ==

+= v1.1 =

+* Added functionality to import the settings of official "Postmark Approved Wordpress Plugin"

 = v1.0 =

 * Fixed the Connection Timeout bug
 * Fixed the Fatal Error due to incorrect usage of WP_Error object
 * Fixed the issue while parsing the headers sent as array to the wp_mail function